-The proposed FY 2023-24 budget assumes no increase in the number of allocated positions.
-It includes a total of \$5,480,000 in budgeted salaries and wages, and \$3,350,000 for benefit expenditures, resulting in a total budget of \$8,830,000 in personnel expenditures citywide.
+The adopted FY 2023-24 budget assumes 2 increases in the number of allocated positions.
+It includes a total of \$6,236,000 in budgeted salaries and wages, and \$3,873,000 for benefit expenditures, resulting in a total budget of \$10,109,000 in personnel expenditures citywide.
 This reflects an increase in wages and benefits compared to current FY 2022-23, but only as required by pre-existing contractual obligations in the Memorandum of Understanding for Sebastopol Police Officers Association (SPOA) (Police); Service Employees International Union (SEIU)(Public Works and Administrative Staff); Management and Mid Management Employees; as well as contracts for City Manager/City Attorney and Assistant City Manager/City Clerk.